Programming and activities board

 associate Director

 As a Director for PAB, I led and mentored a committee of 15+ interns and executed 18 campus-wide events.
-Our events ranged from movie nights to large-scale events in which we developed our own unique concepts.
-In this role, I:
+Our events ranged from movie nights to large-scale events in which we developed our own unique concepts including Neon Nights with DJ Mandy and an ASU Haunted House.

 Devilpalooza is ASU’s Spring Music Festival and has featured artists like Steve Aoki, Chase Atlantic, and Kesha.
-As Associate Director, I served as the right-hand person to our Director.
-For this year’s Devilpalooza, we hosted DJ Diesel, Green Matter, and various student performers.
-In this role, I:
+As Associate Director, I served as the right-hand person to our Director, hosting our highest attended Devilpalooza yet (10,236 students).
+This year, we hosted DJ Diesel, Green Matter, and various student performers.
+In this role, I oversaw our sponsorship and activations committees and led the artist hospitality team.
+My responsibilities included managing artist riders, green rooms, backstage logistics, record keeping, and mentoring our festival teams.